-My notebook it not new.
+My notebook is not new.
 I bought the Yoga 2 Pro almost 4 years ago.
-Two years back, I got annoyed with Windows so I decided to install Linux in it.
+Two years back, I got annoyed with Windows, so I decided to install Linux in it.
 I was scared because on the contrary of most my PCs that I assembled myself, the Lenovo had a warranty and possibly custom hardware.

 As I told, the attempt failed.
-It was giving me too much headaches.
-Also I generally use my notebook to also program and develop games.
+It was giving me too many headaches.
+Also, I generally use my notebook to also program and develop games.
 And because the Unity Editor was not available (not at least in a reasonable version), I was kinda forced to migrate back to Windows10.

 About 3 months ago, I decided to give it a second shot.
 In case I was not clear, I use Linux in the desktop, in a dual boot, for about 15 years.
 I saw Ubuntu entering the market.
 But since I start to systematically be involved on making games, the necessity of Windows started too.
 Back to the experiment.
 It was a requirement for me that the general performance had to be great.
 Not good, great.
 I would prefer to keep on the Debian-like distro because I’m familiar to.
 Ubuntu family if possible.
 So I selected both Kubuntu and Lubuntu for a ride.

-Lubuntu is a Ubuntu derivative using the LXDE desktop environment.
+Lubuntu is an Ubuntu derivative using the LXDE desktop environment.
 Super light.
 Man!
 Boot was fast and when ready it consumed a fraction of RAM of both Windows and Kubuntu.
-However, during my 4 weeks test I was giving too much little problems.
+However, during my 4 weeks test I was giving too many little problems.
 So I decided to make another switch.

-Xubuntu, in a similx1800 ), which is fine in a 13 inches monitor.
+Xubuntu is fine in a 13 inches monitor.
 Then came to the software selection.
-Lubuntu was super short on preinstalled stuff, which i like because I generally don’t use them anyway, but Xubuntu came with some.
-The good news is that the selection does not consume much of the the drive space and are light enough in case I really want to use them.
+Lubuntu was super short on preinstalled stuff, which I like because I generally don’t use them anyway, but Xubuntu came with some.
+The good news is that the selection does not consume much of the drive space and are light enough in case I really want to use them.

-Then I found out that Unity is in fact releasing in a alternative channel (thru forums) the update engine for Linux.
-I installed it too. crashes a log but it works.
-I`ve being playing the game developer in the note book ever since.
+Then I found out that Unity is, in fact, releasing in an alternative channel (through forums) the update engine for Linux.
+I installed it too.
+Crashes a lot but it works.
+I’ve being playing the game developer in the notebook ever since.
 With the excellent Visual Studio Code editor, it makes my days fun.

 After 2 months and half working most of the time on this notebook, I can be happier man but in general I am already one.
 It is fast, close environment that I face when I deal with cloud Internet stuff and free.
 I plan to migrate to a newer machine in the next year, mostly to get a better amount of RAM memory and battery life.
 Currently, it lasts 3 hours, which is by any means a shame for a mobile device.